8 Introduction to Python and Pandas

 Length: 1754, dtype: bool

-This will create a Series of booleans, which can then be used to subset the data to rows where the condition(s) are True:
+These Series of Booleans can be used to subset the dataframe to rows where the condition(s) are True:

 df[two_at_once]